We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Like with other fancy shape diamonds, there’s no GIA or AGS cut grade provided for a marquise diamond, meaning you’ll need to pay close attention when comparing diamonds to ensure you’ll end up with a stone that offers good light performance and doesn’t appear “dull.”

-As we often say, cut quality is the most important of the four Cs.
+As we often say, cut quality is the most important of the diamond 4 Cs.
 For a marquise cut diamond, a good cut is about identifying a diamond that fits within the right general parameters, then ruling out diamonds that display visible issues.

 In general, we recommend limiting your search to diamonds with a table of between 53 and 63 percent, a depth of 58 to 62 percent, a very thin to slightly thick girdle, no culet and a length to width ratio of between 1.85 and 2.00.